odysseus443/kmod-autosign/readme.md

 **Importing the key to the motherboard**
 -  `sudo mokutil --import mok.der`

-# Notice
-The service should be working immediately if `/etc/autosign.conf` does not exist and the script will treat all the module as first run and sign the kernel recordingly, if there is a newer kernel present it will sign the newest one, otherwise it will sign the current kernel.

 The logs are at `/var/log/autosigner.log`

 # Installation:
 - `sudo chmod +x setup.sh`
 - `sudo ./setup.sh`

+# Notice
+The service should be working immediately if `/etc/autosign.conf` does not exist the script will treat all the present modules as new modules and sign the kernel recordingly, if there is a newer kernel present it will sign the newest one, otherwise it will sign the current kernel.

 # Explaination:
 - By running `setup.sh`, you `autosign.py` will be copied into `/sbin/` and `autosign.service` will be copied into `/lib/systemd/system/`.